chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/research.md

 To track objects across multiple cameras and help the public agencies collect the link travel time and speed information without any sensitive privacy information, an Edge-empowered Cooperative Multi-camera Sensing (ECoMS) System is proposed.
 ECoMS presents a novel algorithmic and edge-server cooperative system framework to push edge computing and multi-camera re-identification workflow serving for traffic sensing based on cooperative IoT architecture.
 On the algorithm side, ECoMS proposes a light-weight edge-based computer vision framework for vehicle detection, tracking, and representation selection in a real-time manner.
 Then, by only sending the objects’ representations to the edge-server, the high-bandwidth data transmission and the heavy post-processing system can be abandoned.
 Further, a hierarchical clip-based deep vehicle re-identification framework is proposed and integrated into ECoMS, and significantly outperforms other state-of-the-art methods with 92.43% Rank-1 accuracy.
 Finally, a cooperative cross-camera traffic information estimation framework based on kernel density estimation with kernel smoother is implemented, which can get the precise and reliable cross-region traffic parameters (link travel time, speed and area OD) and distributions (less than 1.01 KL distance).

 ---

-# Distributed Machine Intelligence for Smart and Connected Transportation Systems
+# Distributed Machine Intelligence for Smart and Connected Systems

 <table>
     <tr>